theupdateframework/go-tuf/README.md

 ## Contributing and Development

-For local development, `go-tuf` requires Go version 1.16 or 1.17.
+For local development, `go-tuf` requires Go version 1.18.

 The [Python interoperability tests](client/python_interop/) require Python 3 (available as `python` on the `$PATH`) and the [`python-tuf`